 Summary: a new 255 page report describing 5 new 'Use Cases', detailed descriptions / mini business cases for new, near term Telco 2.0 applications.
 The report also details 10 Case Studies from Telecoms and adjacent industries that illustrate key principles and early market progress.
+(May 2010, Executive Briefing Service and Telco 2.0 Transformation Stream).

 It also features the following case studies embodying key 'two-sided' business model learnings and early-stage market progress: Telenor, Engaging the Enterprise Voice 2.0 Market; M-PESA & Wizzit, making mobile payments work; Blackberry's fit with Telco 2.0 models; Blyk, mobile advertising from retail to platform play; Buongiorno, building customer engagement; Amazon, from Retailer to Platform Player; ESPN, making 'pay for content' work; Google, the two-sided business model master; QQ, China's Monster Facebook on a screen near you; and How will Twitter Make Money?